NexPlayer/Unity-SDK/platforms/ios.md

 ![](../assets/platforms/ios2.png)

-After importing the NexPlayer Unity package, some iOS frameworks have to be correctly set.
-Go to Packages → NexPlayer SDK → NexPlayer → Plugins → iOS.
+After importing the NexPlayer™ Unity package, some iOS frameworks have to be correctly set.
+Go to Packages → NexPlayer™ SDK → NexPlayer™ → Plugins → iOS.

 First, select **NexPlayer.framework, widevine_cdm_secured_ios.framework,** and **WidevineIntegration.framework** and check the “iOS” and “Add to Embedded Binaries” checkboxes, as shown below, and then click on “Apply”.